Travel.State.Gov > International Travel > Learn About Your Destination > Lebanon International Travel Information

 Faith-Based Travelers: See the following webpages for details:

-If you are a woman traveling abroad, please review our travel tips for Women Travelers.
+Women Travelers: See our travel tips for Women Travelers.

-We do not pay medical bills.
-Be aware that U.S. Medicare does not apply overseas.
+We do not pay the medical bills.
+Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-Many hospitals will not release you until final payment arrangements have been made.
-The U.S. Embassy does not assume responsibility for unpaid medical bills.
-See our webpage for more information on type of insurance you should consider before you travel overseas.
+See our webpage for more information on insurance providers for overseas coverage.
+Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.